mapeditor/tiled/docs/manual/projects.rst

    should be used for all maps while this project is loaded.
 It is ignored for maps that have a ``rules.txt`` file saved alongside them.

-Any types defined in the :ref:`Property Types Editor <custom-property-types>` are also saved in the project.
+Any types defined in the :ref:`Custom Types Editor <custom-property-types>` are also saved in the project.

 .. _sessions: